What is Barefoot Footwear?

 Letting your feet function as freely and naturally as possible without restriction.

-Together your feet comprises of 52 bones (a quarter of the total bones in your body), 66 joints, 38 muscles, 20 tendons and 214 ligaments.
+Together your feet comprise of 52 bones (a quarter of the total bones in your body), 66 joints, 38 muscles, 20 tendons and 214 ligaments.
 Your feet contain approximately 8,000 nerves that’s more per square centimetre than any other part of your body.
-Your feet are the foundation for your entire body providing support, balance, posture and over wellbeing.
+Your feet are the foundation for your entire body providing support, balance, posture and overall wellbeing.
+Your feet are pretty amazing!
+So it makes sense for you to look after them in as natural way as possible.

 So what makes footwear, barefoot?